Journal — Comparison · 8 min read

 • Arabic matters — for receipts, for staff, for customer relationships

-• You want one subscription, no per-feature add-ons — pricing transparency over feature gating
+• You want one subscription instead of stacking per-feature add-ons

 • Net profit on the dashboard matters more than just sales totals